 - Time Doctor, which offers a 14-day free trial, after which you pay from 12 USD/month.

-- Hubstaff, which is part of HubSpot and offers a free version for one user, then costs from 7 USD/month per user.
+- Hubstaff, which offers a free version for one user, then costs from 7 USD/month per user.

 - Harvest, which offers a free version for one person and two projects, then starts at 12 USD/month per user.

 Remote Teams – Collaborate!

 Experts predict that remote work is here to stay, especially after the boost the current circumstances awarded it.
 While a lot of people will return to the office once restrictions are lifted, many will have recognized the benefits of remote working, not just for individuals but for companies as a whole.
 Hopefully, the tools we introduced in this article will enable you and your teams to continue working to their full effect (and beyond) even if you don’t all meet in person every day – or at all, for that matter.

 Stay up to date on the digital nomad and remote working world by subscribing to our community below.
 Or apply to join the Tribe; we’re using many of the above-mentioned collaboration tools to stay virtually connected while physically disconnected during COVID-19 lockdowns in our bi-weekly online chapters, with members joining from all around the world.